Individual Stocks Are Still Lucrative - Cramer's Mad Money (7/19/17)

 They keep innovating.
 Their newest heart valve can be implanted intravenously after squeezing it into a catheter and the entire procedure takes an hour.
 These valves have better technology, better outcomes and better economics.

-When Cramer asked how does on value such a product, Mussallem said, "The way you want to think about it is the total cost of the procedure.
+When Cramer asked how does one value such a product, Mussallem said, "The way you want to think about it is the total cost of the procedure.
 It's not very often where we have these incredible technologies where you get better outcomes, right, better mortality, less strokes, you get improved quality of life for these patients, which is a big deal, and you have better economics.
 This is one of those triple wins."

 Viewer calls taken by Cramer